-Gardeningetc.com is the new website for anyone looking to create the perfect outdoor living experience.
-Packed with 1,000s of design ideas and guides to make your garden a brilliant outdoor living area, it also offers expert advice on how to make your time outdoors the best it can be – from rounding up the best BBQs and hot tubs to kids’ toys that are guaranteed to keep them entertained.
+Gardeningetc.com is the website for anyone looking to create the perfect outdoor living experience.
+Launched in July 2020, it's packed with 1,000s of design ideas and guides to make your garden a brilliant outdoor living area.
+It also offers expert advice on how to make your time outdoors the best it can be – from rounding up the best BBQs and hot tubs to kids’ toys that are guaranteed to keep them entertained.

 There will also be practical guides on everything from how to build a brilliant decked area to how to achieve an outdoor pool experience on a budget, plus must-read advice on how you can transfer the style principles you use in your home to your garden.
 For anyone looking for inspiring ideas, our easy-to-follow guides will help you create your first planting scheme, design your perfect patio or successfully grow your own fruit and veg.

 You can also you can join our social community for the latest news, seasonal outdoor living and gardening tips, plus plenty of inspiring ideas for your project.
 Follow us on Twitter, Facebook, Pinterest and Instagram.